 When you want to create a signal outside of a component context.
 This can be used globally, in a store, or any other way your purpose needs.

-There are two ways to read a global signal within a component:
+There are two ways to read a global signal within a component JSX:

-The easiest way to read the state of primitive-based signal is the ReactiveText
+The easiest way to get the current value of primitive-based signal is the ReactiveText component (which provides fine-grained reactivity).

 With Cerberus Signals, how you set the state no longer matters.
 You are free to use mutation or immutability.
 Both results will yield the same high performant and reliable reactivity.